Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: Framework of the Calculation

 \subsection{The process}

 We consider two-loop mixed QCD-EW corrections to lepton pair production in the quark annihilation channel, as given by

-In the paper we present explicit results for the $u\bar u$ channel, with $u$ a generic massless up-type quark, while the results for the case of a down-type quark can be obtained by the appropriate interchange of the electric charge and of the third component of the weak isospin values.
+We have separately computed the results for the $u\bar u$ and $d\bar d$ channels, with $u$ and $d$ denoting generic massless up- and down-type quarks.
+In the paper we present explicit results for the $u\bar u$ channel.
 The bare amplitude\footnote{The \textit{hat} denotes the bare quantities.} for this partonic process admits a double perturbative expansion in the two coupling constants

 In this paper, we present the calculation of the following interference terms:

 which contribute at \oaas to the unpolarised squared matrix element of the process in eq.~\eqref{eq:process}.
 These scalar quantities contain many one- and two-loop Feynman integrals.
 We apply the integration-by-parts (IBP) \cite{Tkachov:1981wb,Chetyrkin:1981qh} and Lorentz invariance (LI) \cite{Gehrmann:1999as} identities to reduce those scalar Feynman integrals to a limited set, the so-called master integrals (MIs).
 The corrections in eq.~(\ref{eq:interferences}) can then be expressed as the sum of the MIs, each multiplied by its corresponding coefficient.
 The latter are rational functions of the kinematical invariants and of the masses which appear in the process.